 One cannot escape from The Garden by running from or denying one’s fears.
 The only way to conquer our fears is to face them.
 The only way out of hell is through it.

-Many thanks to the American Composers’ Forum for commissioning The Garden.
-The hurdy gurdy purchase and subsequent compositions for The Garden are made possible by a grant from the American Composers Forum with funds provided by the Jerome Foundation.
+The Garden is being composed by Walken Schweigert, primarily on the hurdy gurdy.
+The hurdy gurdy purchase and subsequent compositions for The Garden were made possible in part by a JFund Award from the American Composers Forum.
 This hurdy gurdy was made by George Leverett of Altarwind Hurdy Gurdies!